 Whether you’re up in the mountains or down by the lake you’ll need to have access to basic utilities such as Swiss TV, water, electricity, and internet.
 Here’s how to ensure you’re not disconnected in Switzerland.

-Whether you are renting or buying property in Switzerland, one of the first things you will probably want to sort out is Swiss internet, phone and TV along with Swiss utilities.
+Whether you are renting in Switzerland or buying a Swiss property, one of the first things you will probably want to sort out is Swiss internet, phone and TV along with Swiss utilities.
 If you are renting your accommodation, it is possible that these things are already connected and may be included in your monthly bills.
 Your landlord and lease agreement should inform you if you will need to pay extra or sort anything out yourself.

-This guide to telecommunications in Switzerland will look at:
+This guide to telecommunications in Switzerland will look at topics such as:

 - Electricity in Switzerland